You may have heard the term camera movement but did you know that there are many different types of camera movements?

 Basic Camera Moves

-We are going to talk about some of the most basic camera moves that you can do in your video projects.
+We will talk about some of the most basic camera moves that you can use in your video projects below.

 These types of movements will help you create a more dynamic and interesting viewing experience for your audience.